Is Celebrating the Mawlid (Birth) of the Prophet Muhammad (pbuh) Correct According to Qur’an and Sunnah?

 • What is Mawlid?

-Mawlid al-Nabi, often simply referred to as Mawlid, commemorates the birth of the Prophet Muhammad (pbuh).
-It is traditionally celebrated on the 12th of Rabi’ al-Awwal in the Islamic calendar.
+Mawlid al-Nabi commemorates the birth of the Prophet Muhammad (pbuh) and is traditionally celebrated on the 12th of Rabi’ al-Awwal.

 • Is celebrating Mawlid supported by the Qur’an?

 There is no explicit reference in the Qur’an that prescribes the celebration of the Prophet’s birthday.
-However, some Muslims believe that expressing love and reverence for the Prophet (pbuh) can be supported by general teachings in the Qur’an.
+However, proponents argue that general Qur’anic teachings about love and reverence for the Prophet support this practice.

 • Did the Prophet Muhammad (pbuh) celebrate his own birthday?

-There is no historical evidence that the Prophet Muhammad (pbuh) or his immediate companions celebrated his birthday.
+There is no historical evidence that the Prophet Muhammad (pbuh) or his companions celebrated his birthday.

 • Why do some scholars oppose Mawlid?